urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

       Copy the file in the source path to the target path exists()
-      Tests whether a file exists in the provided path
+      Tests whether a file exists in the provided path read()
+      Reads all the bytes from an input stream and returns a byte[] readAllBytes()
+      Reads all the bytes from a file and returns a byte[] readAllLines()
+      Read all lines from a file and returns a List<String>
+    lines()
+      Read all lines from a file as a Stream
+      Populates lazily as the stream is consumed write()
+      Writes bytes to a file
+    writeString()
+      Write a CharSequence to a file

+FileFilter interface
+  Is used to check if a File object matches a certain condition Contains a single boolean accept(File pathName) method, which must be overridden and implemented

 IO Streams
   Streams are the sequence of data that are read from the source and written to the destination